Pointer (computer programming): C#

 The .NET framework includes many classes and methods in the System and System.Runtime.InteropServices namespaces (such as the Marshal class) which convert .NET types (for example, System.String) to and from many unmanaged types and pointers (for example, LPWSTR or void*) to allow communication with unmanaged code.
 Most such methods have the same security permission requirements as unmanaged code, since they can affect arbitrary places in memory.

+C# allows stack-allocated arrays in safe code using System.Span.